JustinBilleci/learning-progress/README.md

 Twenty-second Log: REACT gym app is taking me longer than expected, still working hard and making a lot of progress. updated some code for the gym app today.
 Have a good one!

+*March 27th, 2024*

+Twenty-third Log: Added the third section to the front page of the gym app.
+Definitely going to work on a smaller project to start off learning NEXT.js.
+I found that these bigger projects often have equal levels of stress and learning, whereas the smaller projects have a lot more learning that gives you a better understanding of the basics with much less stress giving you the ability to move on to bigger projects and deal with them better.